Short Inca Trail: 2 Day Hike to Machu Picchu

 ✔️Meals: lunch and dinner

-Today is the highlight of your journey: a visit to Machu Picchu, one of the New Seven Wonders of the World.
+Today is the highlight of your trek, a visit to Machu Picchu, which is one of the New Seven Wonders of the World.

-You’ll start the day early, waking up around 5:00 am.
-Breakfast is ready from 5:30 am.
-Soon after, your guide will meet you at the hotel to walk to the bus station together.
-The bus ride to Machu Picchu takes about 30 minutes.
-At the entrance, have your original passport and entry ticket ready for inspection.
+You will start your day early with a wake-up around 5:00 am.
+Breakfast will be provided ready for you, beginning at 5:30 am.
+Shortly after breakfast, your guide will meet you at the hotel to walk to the bus station together.
+The bus ride to Machu Picchu, lasts approximately 30 minutes.
+At the entrance, have your original passport and entry ticket available for inspection.

-Your visit will begin with Circuit 3, the standard route for all Inca Trail hikers as required by current regulations.
-If you want to visit Circuit 2, which offers some of the most iconic panoramic views of Machu Picchu, you can add this for an extra $55 per person.
-In that case, you’ll first complete your guided walk on Circuit 3, then re-enter with your Circuit 2 ticket.
-Confirm this option with your travel advisor when booking.
+Your visit will start on Circuit 3, as required by the current regulations, which is the standard route for all trekkers coming from the Inca trail.
+This is your standard entrance, but if you want to also visit Circuit 2, which offers some of the most iconic panoramic views of Machu Picchu, you can add this on top of your ticket for an additional ticket cost of $55 per person.
+If you choose this option, you will first complete your guided walk on Circuit 3, and then re-enter with your ticket for Circuit 2.
+Please confirm with your travel advisor if you are interested in this option, when you book.

-The guided tour of Machu Picchu lasts about 2 hours, covering the most remarkable temples, terraces, and ceremonial spaces.
-If you have tickets to Huayna Picchu Mountain, which must be booked in advance at an additional cost, you’ll enjoy a memorable 2-hour round-trip hike with incredible views of the citadel from above.
-If you do not hike Huayna Picchu, you’ll conclude your guided visit with time to take in the beauty of the citadel and bid farewell to Machu Picchu.
+Your tour of Machu Picchu will take roughly 2 hours which will include exploring the most notable temples, terraces and ceremonial spaces.
+If you've purchased the tickets to climb Huayna Picchu Mountain, which you need to book in advance for an additional cost, you'll relish a 2-hour round-trip hike where you'll have phenomenal views of the citadel from above.
+If you did not hike Huayna Picchu, you'll finish up your guided visit and exit the site with time to admire the site and say goodbye to Machu Picchu.

-Machu Picchu is divided into three circuits, each slightly different, and none cover the entire citadel.
-This system was introduced to preserve the site, so make sure you know which circuit is included in your ticket before booking.
+Machu Picchu is split into three circuit routes which are slightly different, and no one circuit covers the entire citadel.
+The circuit system was implemented to protect the site, so make sure you are aware of which circuit is included in your ticket before you finalize your reservation.

-In the afternoon, you’ll board the return train to Ollantaytambo, enjoying the scenic ride through the Sacred Valley.
-Upon arrival, your driver will meet you at the station and transfer you back to your hotel in Cusco, arriving around 8:00 pm.
+In the afternoon you'll board the train for a beautiful ride back through the Sacred Valley to Ollantaytambo.
+Once you arrive, a driver will be at the station to take you back to your hotel in Cusco where you are expected to arrive around 8:00 pm.

 ✔️ Accomodation: No include.